 - Is there heavy equipment or furniture that can be used to barricade the entrance?

 (If you find you are unable to secure your office/ room, unable to turn off lights or have any other concerns, please do not hesitate to contact CS&S)

 Since the Virginia Tech shooting, many colleges and universities have made great strides in better preparing and responding to these incidents.
 Clarkson is no exception.
-Over the last few years Clarkson has implemented, tested and used successfully an emergency notification system called NY Alert that allows University officials to quickly disseminate basic emergency information through email and text messaging.
-Staff, faculty and students are encouraged to sign up for NY Alert.
+Over the last few years Clarkson has implemented, tested and used successfully an emergency notification system called RAVE Alert that allows University officials to quickly disseminate basic emergency information through email and text messaging.
+Staff, faculty and students are encouraged to sign up for "RAVE" Alert.